Adhish-Krishna/AiDA-CLI/README.md

 4. Set up environment variables:
 - Copy `.env.example` to `.env`
-- Add your Groq API key to the `.env` file
+- Add your Groq API key for llm usage
 - Add your Tavily API Key for Web Search
 ```
 GROQ_API_KEY =<your groq api key>
-GROQ_MODEL_NAME = llama-3.3-70b-versatile (model can be changed.
-But not all groq models are suppoted.
-See supported models for details)
+GROQ_MODEL_NAME = llama-3.3-70b-versatile (cange this as your wish.
+But note only function calling llms supported)
+OLLAMA_MODEL_NAME = qwen2.5:3b (cange this as your wish.
+But note only function calling llms supported)
+DEFAULT_PROVIDER = groq
 TAVILY_API_KEY = <your tavily api key>
 ```